About our programmes

 Why children self-exclude from school varies.
 It might be as a result of being bullied, because they’ve suffered a trauma, due to physical or mental ill-health, or due to ASC or other SEMH needs that were not being met.
 They may have missed a considerable amount of school before ceasing to attend completely.

 Once they stop going to school and believe it is their fault, they can develop mental health issues such as anxiety, depression, self-harm, social phobia, eating disorders, and suicidal thoughts.
-Over 50% of the children at our learner centres have seriously thought about suicide or attempted it.
+Over 50% of the children at our Centres have seriously thought about suicide or attempted it.

 Our students vary in age, background, ability and interests.
 Most are between 14 and 15, although on occasion we take children as young as ten, and as old as 18.